On this date in history:

 In 1989, Iran's Ayatollah Ruhollah Khomeini, leader of the Islamic revolution, died 11 days after surgery to stop internal bleeding.

 In 2008, U.S. Sen. Barack Obama of Illinois clinched the Democratic presidential nomination on the final day of the party's primary season.

 In 2011, Jack Kevorkian, 83, the Michigan physician known as "Dr. Death," died.
 His advocacy for assisted suicide created havoc for medical ethicists and law agencies.

 In 2012, a Dana Air jetliner crashed into a two-story apartment building in a densely populated suburb of Lagos, Nigeria, killing 153 people on the plane and 10 on the ground.

-In 2017, a van mowed down pedestrians on London Bridge and stabbed people at nearby bars and restaurants, killing seven victims.
+In 2017, a van mowed down pedestrians on London Bridge and the drivers stabbed people at nearby bars and restaurants, killing seven victims.
 Police fatally shot the attackers and the Islamic State claimed credit for both attacks.

 In 2018, Guatemala's Fuego volcano erupted, sending lava ash into nearby villages and killing more than 100 people.

 In 2019, Jay-Z became the first hip-hop artist to become a billionaire, according to Forbes.